 Each tooth has nerve endings and roots buried deep below the enamel and dentin layers of our teeth.
 These nerves, when triggered, can create pain and sensitivity ranging from mild tooth discomfort all the way through severe and persistent pain.
+This pain, however, is not always a sign of cavities or more serious dental problems.

 What Causes Sensitivity